Certora/Documentation/docs/gambit/index.md

 Mutation testing is a technique for evaluating and improving test suites.
 Mutants are identical copies of the tested program with a single random change.
-The objective is to assess how well a test suite can identify and detect these mutants.
+The objective is to assess how well a test suite can identify and detect faulty logic in these mutants.
 The more mutants a test suite detects, or _kills_, the better the test suite is.
 _Live_ mutants --- those that pass all tests in the test suite --- are indications of potential shortcomings in the test suite and can be used as test goals to